 The Company determines the acquisition date fair value of contingent consideration obligations based on a probability-weighted income approach derived from revenue estimates and a probability assessment with respect to the likelihood of achieving contingent obligations.
 The fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement as defined using the fair value concepts in ASC 820.
 The resultant probability-weighted cash flows are discounted using an appropriate effective annual interest rate.
-At each reporting date, the contingent consideration obligations.
+At each reporting date, the contingent consideration obligation will be revalued to estimated fair value and changes in fair value will be reflected as income or expense in our consolidated statement of operations.
 Changes in the fair value of the contingent consideration obligations may result from changes in discount periods and rates, changes in the timing and amount of revenue estimates and changes in probability assumptions with respect to the likelihood of achieving the various contingent payment obligations.
-Adverse changes in assumptions utilized in the contingent consideration fair value estimates could result in an increase in the contingent consideration obligation fair value estimates could result in an increase in the contingent consideration obligation fair value estimates could result in an increase in the contingent consideration obligation fair value estimates could result in an increase in the contingent consideration obligation fair value estimates could result in an increase in the contingent consideration obligation fair value estimates could result in an increase in the contingent consideration obligation and a corresponding charge to operating results.
+Adverse changes in assumptions utilized in the contingent consideration fair value estimates could result in an increase in the contingent consideration obligation and a corresponding charge to operating results.